Are you looking for a managed hosting provider for your WordPress website?

 So without further ado, let’s take a look at the best options.

 Note: Our sister site WPBeginner conducted speed tests on some of the hosting service providers listed here.
 And we’ll be using those results to give you a better idea about each of them.

 WPEngine is a fast and reliable managed WordPress hosting provider.
 It’s one of the most popular managed hosts out there.

 WPEngine comes with some fantastic features like daily automated backups, Let’s Encrypt SSL certificates, disaster recovery system, and handles core WordPress updates.

 And it also offers the Genesis framework and 35+ StudioPress themes with every plan.
 Isn’t that great?

 Not only that, but they also provide free CDN to all their customers.
-This will help your website to be faster as compared to your competitors.
+This will help your website’s page load time to be faster as compared to your competitors.

 Let’s take a look at the speed test result of WPEngine:

 WPEngine is known for providing excellent customer support.
 And they’ve got a team of trained WordPress experts who are ready to help you at any time of the day.

 The startup plan of WPEngine starts at $25 per month.
 It allows you to host just one website with a traffic limit of 25,000 per month.
 And you can always upgrade to a higher plan to host more sites.